-- School will block/filter access to social networking sites. - Newsgroups will be blocked unless a specific use is approved. - Pupils will be advised never to give out personal details of any kind which may identify them or their location. - Pupils must not place personal photos on any social network space. - Pupils are advised on security and encouraged to set passwords, deny access to unknown individuals and how to block unwanted communications. - Pupils are encouraged to invite known friends only and deny access to others.
+- The LA filtering system blocks access to social media/blog/video sites.
+This is with the exception of facebook, twitter and youtube which are enabled on the staff server only. - Pupils are advised never to give out personal details of any kind which may identify them or their location. - Pupils must not place personal photos on any social network space, unless as part of a lesson, and only when directed by an adult. - Pupils are advised on security and encouraged to set passwords, deny access to unknown individuals and how to block unwanted communications. - Pupils are encouraged to invite known friends only and deny access to others.